 Elective placements with us and any of our affiliated teaching facilities are for a minimum of four weeks and a maximum of six weeks.
 We do not accept any students during the summer holiday period (December to early January).

-All other periods are closed.
 To apply, please complete our online expression of interest form.

 Please note: students may only complete an elective placement at a single one of our clinical schools.
 Applying and accepting placements at multiple schools will result in cancellation of the elective placements.